jvta/AzureVM/README.md

 Additionally, if you clone the repo in GitHub or a similar public repository you can provide a branch parameter (**strBranch**) to assist in selecting development or master branches during testing.
 Leave parameter set as "master" if unsure.

 Should you clone this solution it includes a .gitignore file to prevent unintended upload of any *.param.json files into your public repository

+## Re-Deployment

+To redeploy a VM make sure that all required disks for the VM reside in the Resource Group you intend to use for deployment, that you record the disk names correctly and input them into the OS Disk and Data Disk sections, and that you provide the correct LUN number for each data disk in the order in which it was attached in the original VM.

+Set the **boolRebuildFromDisks** parameter to true and provide the names of the OS disk to the **strExistingOSDiskName** parameter and any data disks to the relevant field in the **objDataDisks** array.
+Ensure LUN numbers match original assignments in this section also, along with size, cache and account type settings.

 ## Parameter File